Gesee-y/ReactiveECS.jl/README.md

 This raises two main concerns:

 - **How can we represent archetypes?**
   By using **partitions**.
 Continuous ranges within partitions represent entities that use the same set of components.
 By default a partition is about 4096 entities, once filled a new one is allocated.
 Archetypes here are symbolic — entities still technically have all components, but partitions let us group those exclusively in use.
 This mimic [Flecs](https://github.com/SanderMertens/flecs)'s archetypes table, ensuring memory locality and cache friendliness.
+It also makes operations simpler than in Archetype ECS, adding an entity is just writing a row, removing is just overriding a row, adding/removing a component is 2 override.

 - **Memory waste**
   This layout does consume more memory than archetype-based ECS.
 To mitigate this, RECS introduces **multiple tables**.